 Research: Understanding and building evidence for open contracting

-We use and commission research to:
+We use research to:

 - Better understand the openness of public contracting

 - Identify problems in public contracting processes and systems

 As often as possible, we will convert research findings into practical tools, guidance and advocacy resources for the field.

 - Gender-responsive procurement: Carey Kluttz and Edwin Muhumuza are collaborating on a 2-year project with the Africa Freedom of Information Centre (Uganda) and the Institute for Social Accountability (Kenya) to explore the effectiveness of gender responsive procurement policies in Ethiopia, Kenya, Uganda, Rwanda and Tanzania.
 The project is supported by the International Development Research Council (Canada), the Gates Foundation and the Hewlett Foundation.

 - Electronic procurement in Africa: Many e-procurement reforms have been struggling.
 We are reviewing recent eGP reforms in Africa to better understand the challenges these projects are facing and to improve our support offer and guidance for more successful implementation.

 - Improving Integrity: With support from UNODC, Gavin Hayman and Kristen Robinson are leading a project to (1) review and summarize best practices and emerging norms for anti-corruption in procurement and (2) convert the best practices and emerging norms into recommended updates that could be considered by future working groups of the official guidance on implementation of the UN Convention Against Corruption.